 The producer’s responsibility applies to nearly all electronic appliances, such as television sets, refrigeration devices, computers, telephones, lamps, air heat pumps, electric grills, electric kettles, and curling irons.
 Producer responsibility applies to both B2C and B2B devices.
-By contrast, infectious medical devices and industrial machines are not covered by producer responsibility.

 Thanks to the collection system, consumers may return used electric and electronic devices to the nearest collection point free of charge.
 You can check the nearest collection point at www.kierratys.info (the Web site is available in Finnish only).
 Some stores selling electric and electronic appliances receive used appliances.
 Please read more: www.serkierratys.fi.

 Before the products are returned, the extra parts, such as batteries or vacuum-cleaner dust-bags, must be removed.
 The collection points accept waste electric and electronic material from refrigerators to washing machines and from hair-dryers to coffee-makers.